sohail-c/project1/project1.md

 ### Group Decision: Agile with elements of Integration and Configuration
 We chose Agile to be the main SDLC for this proposed software, with elements of Integration and Configuration.
 Agile mainly comes from the evolving, online nature of the software.
 Being able to deliver on new and improved features based on customer request can happen within this model without scheduling issues.
 Elements of Integration and Configuration come in due to the preexistence of templates, and the stakeholders desire for familiar and reusable code.

+### Alternate Choice: Strictly Integration and Configuration
+One alternate choice we had was a strict Integration and Configuration approach.
+We mainly decided against this because Agile handles constantly evolving software better.
 ---

 ### Scenario #2